PyrokinesisStudio/LEdit/README.md

 Finally, LEdit automatically backs up your data so if there's a problem, and your server goes down, you can take your backup, move it onto a temporary server and use LEdit again, as normal, then once your main server is back online, you can just transfer the data over again very simply.

+<h3>Requirements</h3>
+1. A web server
+ -> To host the API

+2. A windows server
+ -> To host the app

-<h3>Setting Up LEdit [NOTE: LEdit is not ready yet]</h3>
+<h3>Setting Up LEdit</h3>
 [An easier way to set things up will be done in future, but for now you will have to manually compile the app]

-1. Open the server Visual Studio Project and edit "program.cs" -> Configure everything in the Settings NameSpace (so far, the classes MySQL_Config and Socket_Config)
+1. Open the server Visual Studio Project and edit "program.cs" -> Configure everything in the Settings Namespace to how you would like it -> Be sure to add in your server IP

-2. Import the database file into your database (I haven't uploaded it yet - I will do within a few weeks)
+2. Configure the client application to how you would like it -> Be sure to remember to add in your server IP

-3. Create your user accounts (right now you can't as all passwords are hashed in BCrypt)
+3. Create your user accounts (right now you can't)
+ -> A tool to create those will be coming very soon

+4. Import the setup.sql file into your database

+5. Upload the web server files to your web server and configure your database and directory information -> THE WEB SERVER SHOULD <b>ONLY</b> allow connections from the server's IP address -> If it isn't then you <b>WILL</b> be <b>MASSIVELY</b> vulnerable